AlexWorx/ALib-Class-Library/docs/pages/alib_manual.md

      using namespace alib::expressions;

-To avoid the need of the right "permutation" of using statements at the top of a users' compilation unit, \alib "mirrors" all important types into this outer namespace with type definition statements.
-For example, at the end of header file \alibheader{expressions/compiler.hpp}, just before closing outer namespace \b alib, the following statement is made:
+To avoid the need of the right "permutation" of using statements at the top of a users' compilation unit, \alib exposes all important types into this outer namespace with type definition statements (C++ keyword \c using).
+For example, at the end of header-file \alibheader{expressions/compiler.inl}, just before closing outer namespace \b alib, the following statement is made:
-\snippet "expressions/compiler.hpp"    DOX_MANUAL_ALIASES_COMPILER
+\snippet "expressions/compiler.inl"    DOX_MANUAL_ALIASES_COMPILER
 With that, a single:

      using namespace alib;

 fits for all \alib types and in most cases, this single using statement is all that is needed.
-This approach does not generate conflicts: If for example the using code would have an own class named "Compiler", it can fall back to the standard schematic, by adding just:
+This approach does not generate conflicts: If, for example, the using code would have an own class named "Compiler", it can fall back to the standard schematic, by adding just:

      using namespace alib::threads;
      using namespace alib::strings;

 and accessing class Compiler explicitly as <c>alib::expressions::Compiler</c>.

 \note
-  The reason why this all is possible is due to (a next great) design decision of C++.
+  The reason why all this is possible is due to (a next great) design decision of C++.
   While the \em CODE in the following snippet:
          namespace A { namespace B {  CODE } }
 \note
   "sees" all types in namespace \c A, with this snippet: